kdaniel-20/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner of the file hello
+script that sets the permission to the file hello as follows